Skip links

 in Tags

-Second collision-impact between the Milky Way and Andromeda.
-At this point the two galaxies are an ellipsoidal cluster of almost 1000 billion stars: an elliptical galaxy that TJ Cox and Abi Loeb of the Harvard-Smithsonian Center for Astrophysics call Milkomeda.
+Second collision between the Milky Way and Andromeda.
+At this point, the two galaxies are an ellipsoidal cluster of nearly 1 trillion stars: an elliptical galaxy that T.J.
+Cox and Abi Loeb of the Harvard-Smithsonian Center for Astrophysics call Milkomeda.

 in 3.9 billion years